Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 # The Game Boy Mini Flashable Camera - a friendly fork

 **A license free small flashable version of the original Game Boy Camera.
-A fork I've made for my own use but I assume it can be helpful to anyone wanting to do a flashable camera mod without having to seek for help online.
+A fork I've made for my own convenience but I assume it can be helpful to anyone wanting to do a flashable camera mod without having to seek for help online, like me.
 The license (or absence of) allows you to do what you want with your device: sell it, change its design based on the comprehensive schematic, love or hate it, it's just your.**

 ![](/Images/Short_board.jpg)